-MTI currently provides three comprehensive benchmarking surveys in sales, operational costs, and wage/benefits.
-These surveys produce historical trends that are used to help forecast the future with MTI’s forecasting vendor.
-This team consistently reviews the surveys and their reports, to ensure they bring value and meaningful data to MTI members.
+The MTI currently provides three comprehensive benchmarking surveys in sales, operational costs, and wage/benefits.
+These surveys produce historical trends that are used to help forecast the future with the MTI’s forecasting vendor.
+This team consistently reviews the surveys and their reports, to ensure they bring value and meaningful data to the MTI members.
 This committee meets via conference calls periodically to review the benchmarking programs and financial surveys.

 Content Review Team

 As the MTI Academy’s content continues to evolve, this team is on call to review current, or new content, for validity and technical accuracy.
-Anytime new content is being produced for the online academy, MTI looks for a team of three people from this group to peer review the content.
+Anytime new content is being produced for the online academy, the MTI looks for a team of three people from this group to peer review the content.
 This team doesn’t officially meet as a full team.
-They are used specifically in small teams to review technical content for MTI’s training.
+They are used specifically in small teams to review technical content for the MTI’s training.

-This committee is in charge of reviewing the “call for presentations” for Furnaces North America’s technical conference every other year, as well as, monitor the progress of the annual YES Management Training Program.
+This committee is in charge of reviewing the “Call for Presentations” for Furnaces North America’s technical conference every other year, as well as, monitor the progress of the annual YES Management Training Program.
 The team meets a couple times throughout the year via conference call.

 Next Generation Creative Team

-This committee is in charge of developing MTI’s educational and networking programming at each of the national meetings.
+This committee is in charge of developing the MTI’s educational and networking programming at each of the national meetings.
 The committee meets via conference call to analyze survey results of prior meetings, and member needs, to determine what topics and ideas should be a part of the educational program at the national meetings, in order to maximize educational and networking value to those attending.

 Technical Standards Committee

 This committee meets 4 to 5 times a year via conference call to discuss updates within the various technical standard organizations including: CQI-9, AMEC, Nadcap, and ASTM.
-MTI’s official representative to each of those groups, Robert Peters, provides detailed updates in writing, and on the calls, to determine if MTI needs to take any action as a group within the varying organization’s meeting.
-MTI has numerous members who serve on each of these affiliated groups.
-The Technical Standards Committee provides a unified voice for MTI to make a difference in each organization.
+The MTI’s official representative to each of those groups, Robert Peters, provides detailed updates in writing, and on the calls, to determine if the MTI needs to take any action as a group within the varying organization’s meeting.
+The MTI has numerous members who serve on each of these affiliated groups.
+The Technical Standards Committee provides a unified voice for the MTI to make a difference in each organization.

 The following are the various organizations who design technical standards for the heat treating industry.
-MTI is always working to have members engaged in these committees, and to help write the standards heat treaters have to adhere to.
+The MTI is always working to have members engaged in these committees, and to help write the standards heat treaters have to adhere to.

 Aerospace Materials Engineering Sub-Committee